 Environmental Differential Pay

-Environmental differentials are included as part of a wage grade employee’s basic rate of pay for computation of overtime, holiday pay, Sunday pay, and the amount of retirement, Thrift Savings Plan, and life insurance deductions.
+Environmental differentials are included in a wage grade employee’s basic rate of pay for computation of overtime, holiday pay, Sunday pay, and the amount of retirement, Thrift Savings Plan, and life insurance deductions.
 It is not part of basic pay for purposes of severance pay or lump-sum annual leave payments on separation from service.

 Hazardous Duty Pay